 It is important for the Buyer to determine whether a property is considered a historic property and therefore subject to a special assessment providing for tax benefits to the owner of the property.
 These properties are listed on the National Register of Historic Places.
-For more information click here.
+For more information Oregon Heritage State Historic Preservation Office website.
 It is important for Buyers to understand how to retain the tax benefits afforded to the property.

 The newest version of the Historic Property Tax Benefit Program not only reduces the benefit from 15 to 10 years but provides increased accountability on owners.
 Additionally, the law allows for a second 10-year renewal of the benefit so long as the local government has not passed a resolution prohibiting the renewal.
 The lack of a renewal of the special assessment or failing to comply with the requirements and deadlines contained in the law could result in the loss of the special assessment and a substantial increase in the new owner's property taxes as well as potential fines.
-More information on the Historic Property Tax benefit Program including statutes, rules and applications can be found here.
+More information on the Historic Property Tax benefit Program including statutes, rules and applications can be found Oregon Heritage State Historic Preservation Office website.

-Buyers should carefully review closing documents and inquire into all requirements of the Historic Property Tax Benefit Plan when presented with a Form 4.3 Historic Property Addendum.
+Buyers should carefully review closing documents and inquire into all requirements of the Historic Property Tax Benefit Plan when presented with a Historic Property Addendum.
 Real estate licensees are not trained or licensed to provide tax advice.